TrendLearner: Early Prediction of Popularity Trends of User Generated Content: Experimental Results

-We also compare our specialized models against the state-space models proposed in \cite{Radinsky2012}.
-These models are variations of a basic state-space model that represent query and click frequency in Web search, capturing various aspects of popularity dynamics (e.g., periodicity, bursty behavior, increasing trend).
+We also compare our specialized models against the state-space models (SSMs) proposed in \citep{Radinsky2012}.
+These models are variations of a basic state-space Holt-Winters model that represent query and click frequency in Web search, capturing various aspects of popularity dynamics (e.g., periodicity, bursty behavior, increasing trend).
 All of them take as input the popularity time series during the monitoring period $t_r$.
 Thus, though originally proposed for the Web search domain, they can be directly applied to our context.
-Both regression and state-space models are parametrized as originally proposed\footnote{The only exception is the number of examples used to compute similarities in the MRBF model: we used 50 examples, as opposed to the suggested 100 \cite{Pinto2013}, as it led to better results in our datasets.}.
+Both regression and state-space models are parametrized as originally proposed\footnote{The only exception is the number of examples used to compute similarities in the MRBF model: we used 50 examples, as opposed to the suggested 100 \citep{Pinto2013}, as it led to better results in our datasets.}.

-Table \ref{tab:specialized} shows average mRSE for each model along with 95\% confidence intervals, for all datasets and prediction lags Comparing our specialized models and the original ones they build upon, we find that using our solution to build trend-specific models greatly improves prediction accuracy, particularly for larger values of $\delta$.
+Table \ref{tab:specialized} shows average mRSE for each model along with 95\% confidence intervals, for all datasets and prediction lags.
+Comparing our specialized models and the original ones they build upon, we find that using our solution to build trend-specific models greatly improves prediction accuracy, particularly for larger values of $\delta$.
 The reductions in mRSE vary from 10\% to 77\% (39\%, on average) in the Random dataset, and from 11\% to 64\% (33\%, on average) in the Top dataset\footnote{The only exception is the MRBF model for $\delta$=$1$ in the Top dataset, where general and specialized models produce tied results.}.
-The specialized models also greatly outperform the state-space models: the reductions in mRSE over the best state-space model are at least 89\% and 27\% in the Random and Top datasets (94\% and 59\%, on average)\footnote{The state-space models did not work well in our context.
-These models are trained independently for each target object, using early points of the time series.
-One possible reason for the low performance in our context might be that, unlike in \cite{Radinsky2012} where the models were trained with hundreds of points of each time series, we here use much less data (only points up to $\mathbf{t}^{[d]}$).}.
+The specialized models also greatly outperform the state-space models: the reductions in mRSE over the best state-space model are at least 89\% and 27\% in the Random and Top datasets (94\% and 59\%, on average).
 These results offer strong indications of the usefulness of our trend predictions for predicting popularity measures.